How to use Classroom Climate Data

 - Use Lesson Feedback Data After Class

 - Use Mood and Lesson Feedback Data Together

-When you start presenting a Pear Deck lesson, students will join as always.
-But where it normally says "the teacher will begin shortly," it will now provide students a quick prompt to self-report on their own mood - like this:
+When you start presenting a Pear Deck lesson, students will join your session as always.
+But if you have turned on Classroom Climate, Pear Deck provides you students a quick prompt on their Student View to indicate their mood.

 If you want a quick look at who's not doing so well, you can sort by Mood with the sort order drop down.

 - Let's say most students report being content and there are just a few sad faces in the room.
-In this case, probably no great change is needed, but you can keep a closer eye on the students who reported feeling bad.
-They might be less eager to participate, and it might not be a great day to call on that student, or put them on the spot.
+Probably no great change is needed, but you can keep a closer eye on the students who reported feeling bad.
+They might be less eager to participate, and it might not be a great day to call on those students or put them on the spot.

-- Let's say a high percentage reported feeling sad.
+- Let's say a high percentage report feeling sad.
 This might have a strong impact on how well your lesson goes.
 It might be worth it to pause.
-If most students aren't in a brain space where they can be receptive to information, then maybe there's not a good reason to plow ahead.
-In this case, you could check in with students.
+If most students aren't in a space where they can be receptive to information, then maybe it's best not to plow ahead.
+Instead, you could check in with the group.

-In Pear Deck, you can drop in a quick question and choose the Text question type.
-Verbally prompt them with,"What made you chose the face you picked?".
+In the new menu, choose a Text question.
+Then, verbally prompt students by asking something like,"What made you choose the face you chose?"
 Maybe something's going on in the student body that needs attention.
-Or maybe they're all tired because they have a big test next period and they need some kind of pick-me-up.
-Even if you keep going with your lesson at this point, you can be sensitive to their emotional state and potentially alter the tone or pacing.
+Or perhaps they're tired because they have a big test next period and they need a kind of pick-me-up.
+Even if you proceed with your lesson, you can be sensitive to their emotional state and potentially alter the tone or pacing.